ausboss/PygDiscordBot/README.md

 DISORD_BOT_TOKEN: You can get this from the discord developers portal.
 [Guide for setting that up](https://rentry.org/discordbotguide)

-ENDPOINT: Set the endpoint variable with the KoboldAI url you get from this.[google collab](https://colab.research.google.com/drive/1ZvYq4GmjfsyIkcTQcrBhSFXs8vQLLMAS).
+ENDPOINT: Set the endpoint variable with the KoboldAI url you get from this [google collab](https://colab.research.google.com/drive/1ZvYq4GmjfsyIkcTQcrBhSFXs8vQLLMAS).

 Look for this url in the google collab output: